DelazJ/QGIS-Documentation/source/docs/training_manual/vector_classification/label_tool.rst

 |LS| The Label Tool
 ===============================================================================

-Labels can be added to a map to show any information about an object.
+Labels can be added to a map to show information about an object.
 Any vector layer can have labels associated with it.
 These labels rely on the attribute data of a layer for their content.

-.. note::  The :guilabel:`Layer Properties` dialog does have a :guilabel:`Labels` tab, which now offers the same functionality, but for this example we'll use the :guilabel:`Label tool`, accessed via a toolbar button.

 **The goal for this lesson:** To apply useful and good-looking labels to a layer.